Thaddeus Sran’s parent’s attorney: ‘When the boy disappeared I was shocked’

 MADERA, Calif.
-(KGPE) — The parents of Thaddeus Sran were arrested Friday in connection to his death.
-The will be arraigned early next week.
+(KSEE) — The parents of Thaddeus Sran were arrested Friday in connection to his death.
+They will be arraigned early next week.

-Their attorney Rager Nuttall said he needs more information on the case, but he’s worked with this couple before and does not believe they could do this.
+Their attorney Roger Nuttall said he needs more information on the case, but he’s worked with this couple before and does not believe they could do this.

-Nuttall Representing Briseida and Sukhjinder Sran about 5 years ago when their infant daughter died.
+Nuttall represented Briseida and Sukhjinder Sran about 5 years ago when their infant daughter died.

 Nuttall said medical records showed their daughter was premature and in fragile health and the case was closed.